 Stipend & Course Materials: All course materials will be provided.
 Fellows are eligible for a small stipend contingent upon participation in their course and completion of a brief response paper and evaluation.

-Deadline: The application deadline for our Spring seminars is Monday, January 15, 2024.
-Admission decisions will be made on a rolling basis so apply now!
+Deadline: The deadline for our Spring 2025 seminars is January 13, 2025.
+Admission decisions are made on a rolling basis.

 APPLICATION MATERIALS